-Yemen destroyed a total of approximately 108,000 antipersonnel mines from its stocks.
-It reported destruction of 74,000–78,000 stockpiled antipersonnel mines in April 2002.
-An additional 30,000 mines found in November 2006 were later destroyed, in December 2007.
-In April 2017, Yemen reported that “there are no stockpiled anti-personnel mines found after the last 30,000 mines found and destroyed in 2006.”
+Yemen has destroyed approximately 108,000 antipersonnel mines from its stocks.
+In April 2002, it reported having destroyed 74,000–78,000 stockpiled antipersonnel mines.
+An additional 30,000 mines found in November 2006 were then destroyed in December 2007.
+Yemen reported in April 2017 that “there are no stockpiled anti-personnel mines found after the last 30,000 mines found and destroyed in 2006.”

-In 2017, Yemen again reported the retention of 3,760 antipersonnel mines of four types for training and research purposes, the same quantity and types it has declared as retained since 2008.
-Yemen submitted an Article 7 transparency report for calendar year 2018 but did not provide an update on the number of mines retained.
+In 2017, Yemen reported the retention of 3,760 antipersonnel mines of four types, for training and research.
+It has declared the same number as retained since 2008.
+Yemen submitted an Article 7 report for calendar year 2018 but did not provide an update on mines retained.
 Yemen reported in its Article 7 report for calendar year 2019 that “at any given time there are a number of AP mines (and AP mines of an improvided nature) [sic] held at YEMAC storage locations whilst awaiting destruction…caused by the lack of access to explosives or other means to destroy items in place…The numbers and types vary and are kept only for so long as it takes to organise their destruction.”
 Yemen has never reported on the intended purposes and actual uses of its retained mines, as was agreed by States Parties in 2004.

 At least five types of antipersonnel mines produced in the 1980s have been used in Yemen since 2013.
-None of these mines were among the four types of antipersonnel landmines that Yemen has reported stockpiling in the past, including for training mine clearance personnel.
+None were among the four types of antipersonnel mines that Yemen has reported stockpiling in the past (PP-Mi-SR, PMD-6, PMN, and POMZ-2), including for training mine clearance personnel.

-Types of antipersonnel mines previously stockpiled by Yemen and types used after 2013
+Types of antipersonnel mines used in Yemen since 2013

 Gyata-64 (formerly produced by Hungary)